fsspec/filesystem_spec/docs/source/features.rst

 have many behaviours in common.
 A subclass of ``AbstractBufferedFile`` provides random access for the underlying file-like data (without downloading the whole thing).
-This is a critical feature in the big-data access model, where each sub-task of an operation may need on a small part of a file, and does not, therefore want to be forced into downloading the whole thing.
+This is a critical feature in the big-data access model, where each sub-task of an operation may need only a small part of a file, and does not, therefore want to be forced into downloading the whole thing.

 These files offer buffering of both read and write operations, so that